blackboxnlp/2022/index.md

 He co-organised BlackboxNLP in 2019, 2020, and 2021, as well as the 1st and 2nd machine translation robustness tasks at WMT.

 ### Yanai Elazar
-Yanai Elazar (yanaiela@gmail.com) is a PhD student at Bar-Ilan University.
+Yanai Elazar (yanaiela@gmail.com) is a postdoctoral researcher at AI2 & UW.
 His research focus is interpretability and analysis methods for NLP.
 His research showed how demographics and linguistics phenomena are encoded in models’ representations, and how more abstract capabilities, such as commonsense and reasoning, are manifested, and being used by models.
-In addition to regularly serving on program committees, he co-organized the HAMLETS workshop at NeurIPS 2020.

 ### Dieuwke Hupkes
 Dieuwke Hupkes (dieuwkehupkes@fb.com) is a research scientist at Facebook AI Research.